goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

-{% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/intelligence_hybrid.png" %}
+{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/intelligence_hybrid.png" %}

 A more intriguing empirical finding that might be predicted from the analogy is that combining both types of information processing may be even more capable!
 Just as human intelligence is augmented by having explicit scratch pads and external references, language models get better when combining SSMs with attention layers by a simple interleaving strategy.

 And what's even more intriguing is that the optimal ratio of these layers, as independently verified by dozens of research groups by now ([H3](https://arxiv.org/abs/2212.14052), [Jamba](https://arxiv.org/abs/2403.19887), [Zamba](https://arxiv.org/abs/2405.16712), [Samba](https://arxiv.org/abs/2406.07522), and many more that followed after)<d-cite key="dao2023hungry"></d-cite><d-cite key="lieber2024jamba"></d-cite><d-cite key="glorioso2024zamba"></d-cite><d-cite key="ren2025samba"></d-cite>, is somewhere between a roughly 3:1 to 10:1 ratio of SSM:attention layers.<d-footnote>Note that this isn't factoring in computation cost (which is usually what's highlighted when comparing Transformers vs SSMs) - we're just talking about raw modeling ability.
-Put another way, taking a pure Transformer model and replacing some of the layers with SSM layers would both improve efficiency *and* performance.</d-footnote>
+Put another way, taking a pure Transformer model and replacing some (or most) of the layers with SSM layers would both improve efficiency *and* performance.</d-footnote>
 This might track the coarse analogy if one believed that human intelligence is mostly in the brain and augmented by lightweight access to external databases!
-These hybrid models have now been scaled up to very serious sizes (e.g. MoE with 560B total parameters) by labs like NVIDIA's [Nemotron-H](https://research.nvidia.com/labs/adlr/nemotronh/) <d-cite key="blakeman2025nemotron"></d-cite> and Tencent's [T1/TurboS](https://tencent.github.io/llm.hunyuan.T1/README_EN.html) <d-cite key="liu2025hunyuan"></d-cite>
+These hybrid models have now been scaled up to very serious sizes (e.g. MoE with 560B total parameters) by major labs, like NVIDIA's [Nemotron-H](https://research.nvidia.com/labs/adlr/nemotronh/) <d-cite key="blakeman2025nemotron"></d-cite> and Tencent's [T1/TurboS](https://tencent.github.io/llm.hunyuan.T1/README_EN.html) <d-cite key="liu2025hunyuan"></d-cite>
 with state-of-the-art performance.<d-footnote>Fun fact: both of these models were announced on the same day, my birthday 😂 (completely by coincidence)</d-footnote>